mint-lab/3dv_tutorial/README.md

 ## An Invitation to 3D Vision: A Tutorial for Everyone
 _An Invitation to 3D Vision_ is a introductory tutorial on 3D vision (a.k.a. visual geometry or geometric vision).
 It aims to make beginners understand basic theory of 3D vision and implement their own applications using [OpenCV][].
 In addition to tutorial slides, we provide a set of example codes.
-The example codes are written as short as possible (__less than 100 lines__) to improve readability and involve many interesting and practical applications.
+The example codes are written as short as possible (mostly __less than 100 lines__) to improve readability and involve many interesting and practical applications.

 * [Download tutorial slides](https://github.com/sunglok/3dv_tutorial/releases/download/misc/3dv_slides.pdf)
 * [Download example codes in a ZIP file](https://github.com/sunglok/3dv_tutorial/archive/master.zip)